History of Zionism: British post-Kishinev "Uganda Scheme"

 Israel Zangwill left the main Zionist movement over this decision and founded the Jewish Territorialist Organization (ITO).
 The territorialists were willing to establish a Jewish homeland anywhere, but failed to attract significant support and were dissolved in 1925.
+The departure of the JTO from the Zionist Organization had little impact.
+The Zionist Socialist Workers Party was also an organization that favored the idea of a Jewish territorial autonomy outside of Palestine.